 - A list of literature that a student intends to review.
 This document will be regarded as an official seminar registration of the student.

-- An oral presentation in English followed by a short discussion.
+- A 15 minutes presentation in English followed by a 5 minutes discussion.

-- Active discussion participation is expected after the presentation of other students.
+- Active discussion participation is expected after the presentation of other students and will be graded.

 The seminar is split into two parts.
 The first (central) part accounts for 17% of the grade.
 The second part will account for 83% of the grade.
 The second part (83% of the grade) consists of:

-- The quality of the written report: 50%
+- The quality of the presentation is worth 30% of the grade

 All the literature that is reviewed during the seminar has to be placed in the reference section of the report.
-For further information about referencing, see this guide and our guidelines.
+You can have further information about referencing and examples of what is plagiarism here.
 We are all expected to abide by professional scientific ethics and make sure that the work is not plagiarized in any sense.

 Downloads and Links